Robinpig/Note/docs/CS/Java/Netty/Netty.md

 ## Introduction

-[Netty](https://netty.io) is a NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
+[Netty](https://netty.io) is a [NIO](/docs/CS/Java/JDK/IO/NIO.md) client server framework which enables quick and easy development of network applications such as protocol servers and clients.
 It greatly simplifies and streamlines network programming such as TCP and UDP socket server.

+- **Ease of use**: Netty is simpler to use than plain Java NIO and has an extensive set of examples covering most use cases
+- **Minimal dependency**: As we will see in a minute, you can get the whole framework with just a single dependency
+- **Performance**: Netty has better throughput and reduced latency than core Java APIs.
+It is also scalable thanks to its internal pooling of resources.
+- **Security**: Complete SSL/TLS and StartTLS support.

 - [Bootstrap](/docs/CS/Java/Netty/Bootstrap.md)
 - [EventLoop](/docs/CS/Java/Netty/EventLoop.md)